cssigniter/audioigniter/readme.txt

 3. Advanced player customization

 == Changelog ==

+= 2.0.0 =
+* Added AudioIgniter top level menu.
+* Fixed an issue where downloaded tracks would get the full URL as a filename, when the "Use the track URL as the download URL" was checked.
+* Fixed an issue with the "Remember last position" the moment a track starts playing.
+* Fixed an issue where the duration as a countdown would show weird format in some cases.
+* Added base support so that the Shuffle button can now be displayed without being enabled/on by default (Pro feature).
+* Added base support for AudioIgniter Analytics (Pro feature).

 = 1.9.0 =
 * Fixed a JavaScript error in the admin when selecting an image without thumbnails.